vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/121/02_stambhIddha_dyAM.md

 title = "02"

 +++
-Ge and Re take náro as the nom. sg. of a thematic form of the ‘man’ stem, a nom. sg. that is otherwise not found in the RV (save possibly in svàrṇara-) and only very sparingly in the rest of Vedic (see AiG III.212).
-I follow Gr, Old, and WG in taking it as a gen. sg. of the athematic ‘man’ stem, even though the other two occurrences registered by Gr are better taken as nom. pl.
+Geldner and Renou take náro as the nom. sg. of a thematic form of the ‘man’ stem, a nom. sg. that is otherwise not found in the RV (save possibly in svàrṇara-) and only very sparingly in the rest of Vedic (see AiG III.212).
+I follow Gr, Oldenberg, and WG in taking it as a gen. sg. of the athematic ‘man’ stem, even though the other two occurrences registered by Gr are better taken as nom. pl.
 It replaces expected *nur (cf. Aves. nərəš).
 It is parallel here to góḥ, and this gen. expression characterizes the type of dráviṇa- that Indra is providing as a prize.
 Since dráviṇa- is a derivative of √dru ‘run’, it really is ‘moveable wealth’, and both cattle and men would qualify.

 The pair náro góḥ is echoed by the more conventional expression cátuṣpade … dvipā́de in 3d, which also contains the qualifier náryāya.